Italian Pasta Tariff 2026: The 107% Anti-Dumping Scare vs. Reality What Shoppers Need to Know

 Is Italian pasta actually going to cost 107% more in 2026?

 No, not anymore.
 The 107% figure was a preliminary proposed tariff from September 2025 that was dramatically reduced in late December 2025 after Italian producers provided additional documentation.
-Current rates for the affected companies are much lower — La Molisana at 2.26%, Garofalo at 13.98%, and 11 other producers at 9.09% — on top of the existing 15% EU tariff.
+Current rates are much lower.
+La Molisana at 2.26%, Garofalo at 13.98%, and 11 other producers at 9.09%, on top of the existing 15% EU tariff.

 What is anti-dumping and why does it matter for pasta?

-Anti-dumping duties are tariffs applied to imported goods that are allegedly sold in a foreign market below their normal value or production cost.
-U.S. manufacturers claimed Italian pasta makers were selling in the U.S. at unfairly low prices.
-The U.S. has been running anti-dumping reviews on Italian pasta since 1996, but the 2025 review produced much higher rates than previous ones due to two companies being deemed uncooperative.
+Anti-dumping duties are tariffs on imported goods allegedly sold below normal production value.
+U.S. manufacturers claimed Italian pasta makers were pricing unfairly low in the U.S. market.
+The U.S. has been running anti-dumping reviews on Italian pasta since 1996, but the 2025 review produced much higher rates than previous ones because two companies were deemed uncooperative during the investigation.

 Which Italian pasta brands were affected?

-The review covered 13 Italian pasta companies, including major brands like La Molisana, Pastificio Lucio Garofalo, Barilla, Rummo, Divella, Granoro, and others.
-Notably, Barilla operates factories in Iowa and New York, so its U.S.-made pasta wasn't subject to the import tariff.
+The review covered 13 Italian pasta companies including major brands like La Molisana, Pastificio Lucio Garofalo, Barilla, Rummo, Divella, and Granoro.
+Notably, Barilla operates factories in Iowa and New York, so its U.S.-made pasta was not subject to the import tariff.

 When will the final tariff rates be announced?